SpryteLabs/Spryte-Docs/docs/partnerPlatform.md

 #### Availability

 Any projects booked through SPRYTE will be automatically displayed here.
 You may also add any other projects you are working on which may impact your availability towards bookings on the Spryte platform.
 For example, if you have an ongoing project and do not wish to be booked until it finishes, add a row describing your current project, and specifying the end date.
 The spryte platform will automatically try to book projects to keep you active.

+### Profile Completion Score

+In order for your developers to be considered on the platform, they must have a 100% Profile Completion Score.
+Each developer must have:
+   1. 8 Stacks Minimum
+   2. 4 Project Types
+   3. 1 Domain

+   Developers who do not meet this criteria are probably too junior to be included.
+If your developers meet criteria we don't have on the platform currently, (stacks, domains or project types) please submit new types for review by using the "Request new Type" button.